demisto/content/Packs/ClearswiftDLP/README.md

 1. From the Home page, click **System** > **Monitoring & Control** > **Logs & Alarms**.
 2. Click the **Log Export** tab and select **Enable log export**.
 3. Enter the IP Address (OR Hostname) and Port number of your Syslog server.
 The default port is 514.
 4. Enter a Poll Interval (minutes).
-The recommended setting is once every 5 minutes, you can enter a value between 1 and 60 minutes.
+The recommended setting is once every 5 minutes.
+You can enter a value between 1 and 60 minutes.
 5. Make a selection of the log types you want to export using the checkboxes adjacent to the list.

 ## Collect Events from Vendor